LeeT27/learningVerilog/README.md

   - Combinational: Output always depends on current inputs - any change in the input is immediately reflected in the output
   - Sequential: Output depends on past states and every clock edge takes the current input
   - Used `always @(posedge clk)` to run inner code every rising clock edge
-  - Non-blocking assignment (`<=`) so that the inner code occurs in order of the lines, preventing unintended incorreect assignments
+  - Non-blocking assignment (`<=`) so that the inner code occurs in order of the lines, preventing unintended incorrect assignments
 - Prevented writing in register `0`
 - Gained an understanding of the register's role for a CPU
   - Store temporary values for computations